2025 Pahalgam attack: Aftermath

 In the aftermath, locals assisted in the rescue effort and offered shelter to victims.
 Members of the local pony-handlers association rescued 11 injured tourists on ponies and improvised stretchers.
 Gurudwaras in Kashmir opened their doors to shelter tourists fleeing the valley in fear, as many sought safety closer to cities and airports to return to their home states.
 Emergency services arrived at the scene after news of the attack reached district headquarters.
 Two critically injured victims were taken to the district hospital at Anantnag at around 16:30, while others were transported to nearby medical centres.
 The critically injured were airlifted to a military hospital in Srinagar by helicopter for further treatment.
 A helpline was established to assist affected tourists.

 Nazakat Ahmad Ali Shah, a Kashmiri woollen clothes trader and tourist guide, helped to rescue several of the victims.
 He saved eleven people in a group, including the daughter of a BJP leader, by first taking two children to the nearby town of Pahalgam and then escorting the rest to safety.
 Nazakat Ahmad Ali Shah is the cousin of Syed Adil Hussain Shah, who died while saving the lives of many tourists in the attack.

 The nearest CRPF base is around 4-5 kilometers from the Baisaran meadows.
 The trek is through a muddy and rocky track and takes 40–45 minutes.
 The CRPF commanding officer was informed about the attack by pony operators.
-25 CRPF personnel reached Baisaran Valley at around 2:30 p.m. as first responders.
+25 CRPF personnel reached Baisaran Valley at around 14:30 as first responders.
 They were followed by a police team after which efforts were coordinated.
-The first phone call to the police control room was later at 2:45 p.m.
+The first phone call to the police control room was later at 14:45.

 A joint cordon and search operation was launched by the Indian Army, paramilitary forces, and Jammu and Kashmir Police.
 A temporary lockdown was imposed in Pahalgam, and Indian Army helicopters were deployed to track down the militants, who reportedly fled to the upper reaches of the Pir Panjal range.
 On 24 April, an Indian soldier was killed and two other soldiers wounded during a gunfight with insurgents in the Basantgarh area of Udhampur.